adventofcode-clojurians/adventofcode-clojurians/README.md

 - [2017](https://github.com/adventofcode-clojurians/adventofcode-clojurians/blob/master/2017.md)

 ## Leaderboard
-Join the fun by joining the leaderboard, find the invite code in the #adventofcode channel on the [Clojurians Slack](http://clojurians.net/)
+Join the fun by joining the leaderboard, use `57048-763fafc9` as the invite code

 ## Solutions
 After you solved the problems yourself, compare your solution with those by others: